dannieRope/dannieRope/README.md

 `Data Analysis & Visualization:` Expertise in Excel, Power BI, and SQL to analyze large datasets, create insightful reports, and visualize data in a meaningful way.

-`Database Management:` Proficient in Access and SQL for database design, querying, and data manipulation.
+`Database Management:` Proficient in Microsoft Access and SQL for database design, querying, and data manipulation.

 `Automation & Scripting:` Skilled in VBA and M code for automating repetitive tasks and streamlining data workflows.